Tiramisù: how much history is there behind the symbol of the Italian dessert for excellence?

 [original post 25-07-2017] Tiramisù al limone di Costiera di @salderiso #SaldeRiso #costiera #minori #maiori #erchie #cetara #vietri #vietrisulmare #amalfi #amalficoast #costieramalfitana #dolci #dessert #sweet #patisserie #pasticceria #delicious #beautiful #art #iphonesia #iphoneonly #shootwithiphone7plus #shotwithiphone7plus #shootwithiphone #apple #vacancy #holiday #trip #friends #boredom

-And about you..
-Which kind of Tiramisù are you made of?
+Which kind of Tiramisù do you like the most?